DoctrinAB/podns/README.md

 $ ./podns.sh <pod> <remote_user> [<cmd>]
 ```

-`pod` and `remote_user` are required. `cmd` is optional.
-Omit to get a shell.
-The pod should probably be in a running state. `cmd` is run with sudo.
+`pod` and `remote_user` are required. `cmd` is optional - omit to get a remote shell on the host tied to the pod namespace.
+The pod should probably be in a running state. if `cmd` is set it is run with sudo.
 Use `@PID` to inject container pid in cmd.
 Make sure to put a long cmd in quotes.

 # examples